 CBD oil has grown in public interest as we learn more about the various potential health benefits for both the body and mind.
 From food supplements, cosmetics products, and skin creams there are many applications for CBD oil extracts, but one use in particular is the for the relief of anxiety.

-In this article, we’ll explore how to use CBD oil for anxiety and how CBD works in the human body.
+In this article, we’ll explore how to use CBD oil for anxiety in terms of dosage, frequency of use and how CBD works in the human body.
 Let’s begin by exploring the science behind cannabinoids and other areas surrounding the world of CBD oil you should know.

 What Is Anxiety?